IgniteUI/igniteui-docfx/en/components/navdrawer.md

 </main>
 ```

-Also if you want the drawer to close when you select an item from it, you can use a [`@ViewChild(IgxNavigationDrawerComponent)`](https://angular.io/api/core/ViewChild) reference like that:
+Also, if you want the drawer to close when you select an item from it, you can use a [`@ViewChild(IgxNavigationDrawerComponent)`](https://angular.io/api/core/ViewChild) reference like that:

 ```ts
 /* app.component.ts */